AutomationArt/LoraType/README.md

 **For device owners, the ability to add DIY add-ons is available.**
 - Fast firmware (UART)
 - Adding your own sensors to the device (via I2C bus)
-- Jtag debugging
+- JTAG debugging
-- Lipo battery change
+- Li-po battery change
 - Using integrated antenna
 - Connection of external power generators (Energy harvesters)